-Arguably, Wisner was furthering the VA's interests in treating and examining plaintiff, even though it may have included an improper physical examination of plaintiff's genitalia.
+Arguably, Wisner was furthering the VA's interests in treating and examining plaintiff, even though it may have included improper physical examinations of plaintiff's genitalia.
 Some of Wisner's duties included performing physical examinations on patients.
-There is no dispute that performing an improper or unnecessary examination without gloves-to the extent that Wisner gained personal satisfaction from this examination-was a deviation from his duties.
+There is no dispute that performing improper or unnecessary examinations without gloves-to the extent that Wisner gained personal satisfaction from these examinations-was a deviation from his duties.
 But it is plausible that this deviation was not an entire departure from the scope of Wisner's employment and was within the parameters of the duties he was hired to perform.
 At this time, the court cannot resolve this question as a matter of law.
-The improper examination occurred during an appointment when plaintiff sought medical treatment for fibromyalgia and back injuries from the VA.
-And plaintiff does not allege that the examination occurred after business hours or outside of the VA's building.
+The improper examinations occurred during appointments when plaintiff sought medical treatment for knee pain from the VA.
+And plaintiff does not allege that the examinations occurred after business hours or outside of the VA's building.

 Moreover, full physical examinations (including examination of the VA patients' genitalia) are not necessarily unexpected.
-The failure to wear gloves and/or an unnecessary examination might be improper, but this conduct in general is not unforeseeable or unexpected of a PA hired to treat VA patents.
+The failure to wear gloves and/or unnecessary examinations might be improper, but this conduct in general is not unforeseeable or unexpected of a PA hired to treat VA patents.
 Likewise, obtaining personal information from a patient for diagnosis and treatment is expected and often necessary for effective treatment.
 While Wisner's conduct may have been unprofessional or forbidden, that is not the test.
 See O'Shea, 350 F.3d at 1103.